A generalization of analytic torsion via differential forms on spaces of metrics: Metric independence theorem for multi-torsion

 For fixed $\epsilon_2$ and $A_2$, we will now study the limits $\epsilon_1 \to 0^+$ and $A_1 \to \infty$.
 By the heat kernel estimates, the term \eqref{3rd} tends to $0$ as $\epsilon_1 \to 0^+$, and the term \eqref{4th} tends to $0$ as $A_1 \to \infty$.
 Thus from \eqref{stokes} we obtain

 We may now take the limits $\epsilon_2 \to 0^+$ and $A_2 \to \infty$ to obtain

 Multiplying both sides by $\frac{1}{\Gamma(s_1)\Gamma(s_2)}$ gives that

-We have shown that the equality holds for $\Real s_1$ and $\Real s_2$ large, but since both sides possess unique meromorphic continuations to all of $\mathbb{C}^2$, in fact the equality holds everywhere for the meromorphic continuations.
+We have shown that the equality holds for $\Real s_1$ and $\Real s_2$ large, but since both sides possess unique meromorphic continuations to all of $\mathbb{C}^2$, in fact the equality holds everywhere.
 In particular, using the Definition \ref{definition: multi-torsion} of multi-torsion, we have the following equality of derivatives at the origin:

 Since the multi-zeta function in the integral is holomorphic at $(0,0)$, the left-hand side is equal to

 Note that $(-1)^Q \ast_1^{-1} \frac{d \ast_1}{du} \left(Q_2 - \frac{n_2}{2} I \right)$ is an operator of the form $\alpha_\Gamma$ in the assumptions of Corollary \ref{coro: partial derivative vanish}, and the assumptions of the present theorem ensure that the remaining assumptions of that corollary hold.
 Thus we may apply that corollary to obtain that the integrand vanishes.
 This shows $MT(1) - MT(0) = 0$, which proves the theorem. \end{proof}